 Cataracts can be a huge inconvenience, negatively affecting the lives of people across the world.
 Learning as much as you can about the eye condition can help you recognise the symptoms.
+Cataracts can cause blurry or cloudy vision, changes in colour and glare around lights.
 Join us as we attempt to illustrate what vision would look like with cataracts.

 How do cataracts affect vision?